-The Exchange believes that proposed rule change related to an erroneous print in the underlying security or an erroneous quote in the underlying security is likewise consistent with Section 6(b)(5) of the Act because the proposal provides for the adjustment or nullification of trades executed at erroneous prices through no fault on the part of the trading participants.
+The Exchange believes that proposed rule change related to review, nullification and/or adjustment of erroneous transactions during a trading halt (including the proposed modification to Rule 702), an erroneous print in the underlying security, an erroneous quote in the underlying security, or an erroneous transaction in the option with respect to stop and stop limit orders is likewise consistent with Section 6(b)(5) of the Act because the proposal provides for the adjustment or nullification of trades executed at erroneous prices through no fault on the part of the trading participants.
 Allowing for Exchange review in such situations will promote just and fair principles of trade by protecting investors from harm that is not of their own making.
 Specifically with respect to the proposed provisions governing erroneous prints and quotes in the underlying security, the Exchange notes that market participants on the Exchange base the value of their quotes and orders on the price of the underlying security.
 The provisions regarding errors in prints and quotes in the underlying security cover instances where the information market participants use to price options is erroneous through no fault of their own.
 In these instances, market participants have little, if any, chance of pricing options accurately.
 Thus, these provisions are designed to provide relief to market participants harmed by such errors in the prints or quotes of the underlying security.